Skip to main content

 What it does

 Takes discovery call notes or a completed intake form and produces a branded proposal with scope, pricing, timeline, and e-sign.
-Reduces proposal turnaround from days to hours.
+Cuts proposal turnaround from days to hours.
 Plugs into the CRM deal stage on send.

 Use cases

-• An accounting firm quoting a new CFO advisory engagement submits client size, service scope, and engagement length; the system drafts a scoped engagement letter with service descriptions, pricing, and terms drawn from approved templates — ready for partner review before sending.
+• An accounting firm quoting a new CFO advisory engagement submits client size, service scope, and engagement length.
+The system drafts a scoped engagement letter with service descriptions, pricing, and terms drawn from approved templates, ready for partner review before sending.

 What’s included